SxBxcoder/Brain-Tumour-Classification-Using-Deep-Learning-And-XAI/README.md

 ## Acknowledgment

-This research project was conducted independently under the mentorship of **Prof. Aritra Hazra**, Department of Computer Science and Engineering, **IIT Kharagpur**.
+This research project was conducted under the mentorship of **Prof. Aritra Hazra**, Department of Computer Science and Engineering, **IIT Kharagpur**.
 I sincerely thank him for his valuable guidance, feedback, and support throughout the internship.

 ---